telerik/reporting-docs/getting-started/installation/installation-approaches.md

 previous_url: /installation-system-requirements, /installation-installing-from-msi, /installation
 ---

-# Installation Approaches with Telerik Reporting
+# Installation Approaches for Telerik Reporting

 Telerik Reporting provides options for installing the product by [downloading the Control Panel](#downloading-the-control-panel), by [using the MSI installer file](#using-the-msi-file), or [with NuGet](#installing-with-nuget).

 ## Downloading the Control Panel

 You can install Telerik Reporting by downloading the Control Panel.
 For the complete instructions, refer to the [Optimizing Use of the Telerik Control Panel](https://www.telerik.com/blogs/optimizing-use-of-the-telerik-control-panel) blog post.